SergioB-dev/HVACFormulas/README.md

   ![image](Images/appStoreImageRow.png)

   If you have no need for the services the app offers and would just like to check it out for other purposes.
-Please [email me.](mail@sergio.dev)
+Please <a href = "mailto: mail@sergio.dev">email me.</a>
   I would be happy to share free download coupons!

 © 2021 Sergio Bost [Licensed under MIT License](LICENSE)